lord97j/BacklinkHub/data/md/deploy-own-sitemaphunt.md

    pnpm dev
    ```

-Visit `http://localhost:3000` to see your DevToolset instance running locally.
+Visit `http://localhost:3000` to see your SitemapHunt instance running locally.

 ## Deployment